Valandovo Municipality

 Valandovo (Валандово [vaˈɫandɔvɔ]) is a municipality in the southern part of North Macedonia.
 Valandovo is also the name of the town where the municipal seat is found.
 Valandovo Municipality is part of Southeastern Statistical Region.

 Geography

 The municipality borders Demir Kapija Municipality to the northwest, Konče Municipality to the north, Strumica Municipality to the northeast, Greece to the east, Dojran Municipality and Bogdanci Municipality to the south, and Gevgelija Municipality to the southwest.

 Demographics

-According to the last national census from 2021, this municipality has 10,580 inhabitants.
+According to the 2021 North Macedonia census, this municipality has 10,580 inhabitants.
 Ethnic groups in the municipality include: